The Hide Zero Rows button makes your reports tidier and more readable by automatically hiding rows that only have zero values.

 Here is an example of the results of using the Auto Hide/Unhide Rows feature:

-In the example, the original report show some zero values in column B. By selecting cells B4 though the last data value in column B, and then clicking Auto Hide / Unhide Rows in Selected Range from the Acumatica ribbon, those zero-value rows are hidden.
-(Velixo Reports will now remember the area to which you want to apply this hiding criteria.
+In the example, the original report shows some zero values in column B. By selecting cells B4 though the last data value in column B, and then clicking Auto Hide / Unhide Rows in Selected Range from the Velixo ribbon, those zero-value rows are hidden.
+(Velixo will now remember the area to which you want to apply this hiding criteria.
 This area is referred to as the "Controlled Range")